henkdvries/DataScienceMinor/PortfolioDatascience11031859.md

 When I look back at this, I always see myself getting distracted with ideas, other ways to enrich or shape the data.
 And getting stuck in a place where I want to do something without having the prior knowlegde needed to go where I am thinking about.
 I see it is not logical to go from point a to g without taking the steps in between.
 In the future I should hold my thoughts about crazy ideas and start slowly building my knowlegde to a point where I can actually realize my ideas instead of losing them because I have no clue how to get there.
 This means I should use smaller steps in the learning proces to make sure I understand what I need to do to go where my ideas lead me.
 ## Group Evaluation
 ### Situation
+As a group we are working togather to tackle big epics to finish our project.
 ### Task
+The task neccesary for this was to split up all encompassing epics to a bitsize bits where can work on and finish in a short notice.
 ### Actions
+To get these bitsize steps we discussed plenty on how we should fill the scrumboard.
+Also we should reflect on the earlier created tasks and issues to see if they are still valid.
 ### Results
+This resulted in a agile working environment.
+Where we took what wee needed to do on sprint by sprint basis, within a general plan to reach a goal.
 ### Reflection
+Although it went fine for the most part, I should for one not be a scrum master.
+I already have issues with being structured and not being able to provide a certain amount of structure to the group influences the rest aswell.
+Luckily other people picked up on this, creating a step by step plan on how to reach our goals and maintaining this on the scrumboard.
+In the end it all worked out fine but I think some annoyance could have been avoided if I was able to say that I'm not the person for the job.